avaxman/libhedra/docs/index.md

 ## Coding Guidelines and Tips

-Directional inherits and follows the strict coding guidelines of libigl: please take a look [here](http://libigl.github.io/libigl/style-guidelines) before submitting your pull requests.
+libhedra inherits and follows the strict coding guidelines of libigl: please take a look [here](http://libigl.github.io/libigl/style-guidelines) before submitting your pull requests.

 ## How to Contribute